 GSF's vision for target regions in Madagascar is to attain "open defecation free" status.

-Ten countries are improving lives and empowering communities by actively implementing the GSF, with more starting soon.
+Eleven countries are improving lives and empowering communities by actively implementing the GSF, with more starting soon.
 Learn more here.

 Check out the latest progress reports for the Global Sanitation Fund.
 Click here for the 2013 annual report, and click here for the 2014 mid-year update.

 Click here to watch the video "WSSCC & GSF - Tracking progress in Madagascar."